windup/windup-quickstarts/weblogic-javaee-servlet/README.md

 You can create Winupup rule addons using Java or XML.
 This quickstart demonstrates both.

-* [Java-based rule addon](rules-java/README.md): Follow the instructions here to see how to create a java-based rule addon.
+* [Java-based rule addon](rules-java/README.md): Follow the instructions here to see how to create a Java-based rule addon.

-* [XML-based rule addon](rules-xml/README.md): Follow the instructions here to see how to create an xml-based rule addon.
+* [XML-based rule addon](rules-xml/README.md): Follow the instructions here to see how to create an XML-based rule addon.